tdaugaard/InsomBot/readme.md

 2. Rename `config.json.example` to `config.json` and fill in your credentials.
 3. Use `node index.js` to run, or set up something like https://github.com/Unitech/pm2 (`pm2 start --name 'DiscordBot' index.js`)

-All HTTP request made by the bot to various resources like Warcraf Logs, Dark Legacy Comics, WoW Token Info, etc. is _cached_ using `cached-request` and their `time-to-live` value is hardcoded in the individual modules.
+All HTTP request made by the bot to various resources like Warcraft Logs, Dark Legacy Comics, WoW Token Info, etc. is _cached_ using `cached-request` and their `time-to-live` value is hardcoded in the individual modules.

 ## Tests
 Run `npm test` to run available '_unit tests_'.